Samuel1698/fakeViewport/README.md

 Because this script simply displays the live view on a webpage, it has several advantages to running it over a TV App or even a real Viewport.
 Below is a comparison of it's advantages and disadvantages:

-### Advantages:
+### Advantages

 - **Vintage Point Support** - Display several consoles' cameras in a single view.
 - **Enhanced Encoding** - Native TV Apps are slow to adapt enhanced encoding, but firefox supports it on Linux.
 - **Cost Effective** - Less than $50 **total** as opposed to $100-$200+
 - **4K Streaming** - Some native TV Apps cannot display 4K cameras.
 - **WiFi Compatible** - Viewport requires wired connection.
 - **No Vendor Lock-in** - AppleTV requires an AppleID to use.
 - **Local & Private** - No cloud dependency; runs entirely on your local network.
 - **360 Camera Support** - Protect Viewport does not support de-warping 360 camera feeds into separate views.

-### Limitations:
+### Limitations

 - **Initial Setup Required** – More configuration than plug-and-play alternatives
 - **Larger Footprint** – Slightly bulkier than some devices (but easily hidden behind a TV/monitor)
 - **Requires internet access at least once** - If you want to run it locally you must have internet access once when running the script to download the drivers to control the browser.

 ---

 ## <a name="show"></a>Showcase

 <img width="550" alt="Console showing viewport -s output" src="https://github.com/user-attachments/assets/f80ae222-874c-4ffe-8327-67134a5c97a4" />

 <sup>`viewport -s` output</sup>